 Visiting Local Businesses

 Many local businesses offer notary services.
 Banks, credit unions, and law firms usually have in-house notaries.
-Major shipping providers like UPS, FedEx, and the USPS also offer notary services.
+Major shipping providers like UPS, FedEx, and the USPS also provide notary services.
 It’s advisable to call ahead to confirm availability and whether an appointment is needed.

 Utilizing Mobile Notary Services